travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 the Travis CI build environment, you can restart builds in the debug mode to get shell access to the virtual machine or container.

-## Restarting a build in the debug mode
+## Restarting a job in the debug mode

 > This feature is available for private repositories and those public repositories for which
 > the feature is enabled.